developwithpassion/blog.developwithpassion.com/source/_posts/2014-06-22-continue-running-command-after-you-leave-shell-session.markdown

 comments: true
 categories: [unix]
 ---
 This post, along with many others to come is serving as a pointer to people that I have worked/will work with about lots of useful unix utilities.
-Where there are existing good reference I will just post a link, otherwise I'll write my own post.
+Where there is an existing good reference I will just post a link, otherwise I'll write my own post.
 Current time demands warrant that I'm going to be link posting a lot!!

 The tools are not mentioned in any particular order, so don't place any significance on which order I choose to mention them.